On the Analysis of Boolean Functions and Fourier-Entropy-Influence Conjecture: Introduction

 As a master thesis, this manuscript also includes some classical and meaningful results we select apart from the new results we've found.
 We try to ensure the self-completeness of this work so that readers could probably read it independently.
 The purpose of this work is to summarize part of the untrivial existing results in the fields of Analysis of Boolean Functions and try to develop them by some new theories and applications that we've found.\\ The results in this work which are found by us are Theorem 4.2.3, Theorem 4.3.1 and Theorem 5.2.1-5.2.3.
 Additionally we give Proposition 4.4.1 and Proposition 4.4.2 after Theorem 4.3.1 to get some examples about it.
 Perhaps among them the most meaningful one is Theorem 5.2.2, which is stated as follows: \\ \textbf{Theorem 5.2.2.} \emph{There exist $c_1, c_2>0$, such that for any boolean function $f:\{-1,1\}^n\to \{-1,1\}$ we have}

 Theorem 5.2.2 is a rather good new estimation for $Ent(f)$.
-As we said, it seems that for general boolean functions there's no estimation of $Ent(f)$ in the literature which is satisfying enough before this work.
-The proof we give is also hopeful to be improved.
-Another remarkable point is that in the proof we actually find some bounds for $\sum_S \hat{f}(S)^{2(1+\epsilon)}$ by the influence, where $\epsilon\in (0,\frac{1}{2})$.
+In the proof we actually find some bounds for $\sum_S \hat{f}(S)^{2(1+\epsilon)}$ by the influence, where $\epsilon\in (0,\frac{1}{2})$.
 This could probably be improved as well and also somehow implies the extent of the concentration of Fourier coefficients (or even the distribution of the values of Fourier coefficients), which might help us improve our understanding on the structure of Fourier spectrum.\\ We introduce the construction of this work as the end of the introduction.
 In Chapter 2 we give the basic definitions about boolean functions, with a more concrete example in Section 2.3 to show its application and introduce the FEI conjecture and FMEI conjecture.
 In Chapter 3 we concentrate on the classical topic in analysis of boolean functions: the hypercontractivity and its application.
 As for Chapter 4, we'll show another object, High-order Influence, which is long known but there's not much results about it in the literature.
 For it we give some existing results, show our own development of it and some applications that we've found as well.
 At last in Chapter 5 we introduce the idea of restrictions in dealing with boolean functions and use it to prove Theorem 5.2.3.